Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 The basis of the diet should be vegetables and lean meats and fish.
 Physical activity is required.

-Coronary artery disease treatment for a long time it has been successfully carried out in City Clinical Hospital No. 57.
+Treatment of coronary heart disease has been successfully carried out in City Clinical Hospital No. 57 for a long time.

-Coronary artery disease treatment and its consequences
+Treatment of coronary heart disease and its consequences

 According to doctors, all surgical methods for treating coronary heart disease are very effective.
-In addition, after them, the patient practically does not develop any complications.
+In addition, after them the patient practically does not develop any complications.

-Before use, you must consult a specialist.
+Before use, you should consult a specialist.

-Coronary artery disease: causes and consequences
+Coronary heart disease: causes and consequences

-Causes of ischemic heart disease (CHD)
+Causes of development of coronary heart disease (CHD)

 1. Intravascular changes.